llorracc/as.180.369/contrib/zoemchan/zoemchan-prelim-paper/class-notes.md

 - make bibliography work
 - work on graphs for making data more readable and meaningful
     - clarify what HOLC grades mean
+    - make sure all visuals are helping to tell story
-- get slides working
+- decrease words on slides
-    - meet with jane/cc to figure out
+    - no articles needed
+    - no need to include any words describing visuals. just talk abt them